 Unless a previous purchase of the premises took place after 12 October 2013 you may expect solicitors delivering conveyancing in Sheldon to remain encouraging a chancel search and or insurance against a claim.

 I purchased a terraced Edwardian property in Sheldon.
 Conveyancing practitioner represented me and Birmingham Midshires.
 I did a free Land Registry search last week and I saw two entries: one for freehold, the second leasehold with the matching address.
 I'd like to know for sure, how can I find out??

 You should review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Sheldon and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with purchasers.
 You can also question the position with the conveyancing solicitor who conducted the purchase.

-How difficult is it to transfer to a new solicitor as I need to appoint a firm on the Yorkshire Building Society conveyancing list.
-I had appointed a local conveyancing solicitor in Sheldon five minutes from me but she is not accepted by Yorkshire Building Society
+How simple is it to change firm as I have to find one who is on the The Royal Bank of Scotland conveyancing list.
+I instructed a family conveyancing solicitor in Sheldon five minutes from me but the firm is not approved by The Royal Bank of Scotland

-It would be our pleasure to assist you find a conveyancing solicitor in Sheldon on the Yorkshire Building Society panel.
-Please note that the property lawyers that we work with do not pay us commission if you instruct them and are fully regulated by the Solicitors Regulation Authority who oversee all conveyancing solicitors in Sheldon.
-In utilising search facility on this website, you can compare and instruct different solicitors and conveyancers both nationally and in Sheldon.
+It would be our pleasure to help you select a conveyancing solicitor in Sheldon on the The Royal Bank of Scotland panel.
+Please note that the property lawyers that we work with do not pay us commission if you instruct them and are fully regulated by the SRA who regulate all conveyancing solicitors in Sheldon.
+In utilising the find a conveyancing solicitor tool on this page, you can compare and instruct different solicitors and conveyancers both nationally and in Sheldon.